beesona/confluent-demo/README.md

 3. Create an API Key and add it to the KAFKA_APIKEY and KAFKA_SECRET vars in the .env file.
 4. Navigate to Cluster Settings and copy the Bootstrap URL to the KAFKA_BROKER_URL variable in the .env file.

-- To start the consumer, run `node --env-file=.env producer` in a terminal window.
+- To start the consumer, run `node --env-file=.env consumer` in a terminal window.
 - To send a message, run `node --env-file=.env producer` in a separate terminal window.
 - watch the consumer terminal for the message to appear or check it out in the Confluent Cloud console.